izzymoriguchi/ud851-Exercises/README.md

 ### Lesson04b-Webpages-Maps-and-Sharing
   - Learn about implicit intent
     - T04b.01-Exercise-OpenWebpage
-      - Learn about how to use implicit intent to open a web page from an app.
+      - Learn about how to use implicit intent to open a web page from an app
+    - T04b.02-Exercise-OpenMap
+      - Learn how to use implicit intent to open specific location on a map
+      - Learn how to create Uri from String using Uri.Builder